-- If you determine that your 30 day appeal deadline has past, you may file a Nunc Pro Tunc petition requesting a judge allow you to file beyond the 30 day deadline provided that you have a sufficient legal reason why you were not able to file during your 30 day appeal period.
+- If you determine that your 30 day appeal deadline has past, you may file a Nunc Pro Tunc petition requesting a judge allow you to file beyond the 30 day deadline provided that you have a sufficient legal reason as to why you were not able to file during your 30 day appeal period.

 - Is there a fee to file a Nunc Pro Tunc petition or an In Forma Pauperis petition?

 - There is a $74.65 non-refundable fee to file a Nunc Pro Tunc petition.
 It is free to file an In Forma Pauperis petition, unless your petition is denied.
 If denied, you will be required to pay a $26.50 filing fee in addition to the $74.65 summary conviction appeal filing fee.

 - What if I have multiple tickets to appeal?